 Contact

-If you would like to get in touch please email me here>
+If you would like to get in touch please email Terry here>

-Do let us know if you find any errors, typos, or inaccuracies.
-We'd also love to know if you have any information which would add to the site - you will, of course, be acknowledged for it.
+Do let him know if you find any errors, typos, or inaccuracies.
+Also, if you have send any information which you think would add to the site - you will, of course, be credited and acknowledged for it.

 No personal data is stored on this site.
 No marketing communications are sent to anyone in the EU/UK.